design-first/system-designer/CONTRIBUTING.md

 Read the [documentation](https://system-designer.readme.io/) before to see if your questions has been answered in the documentation

+## For suggestions

+Give a concrete example of what you want to see in System Designer.

 ## For issues

 Give the following informations related to your problem: